 Curiosity, and a deep desire for holistic wellness, inspire me to teach intentional yoga with space to explore deeper physical (asana), breath (pranayama) and mindfulness practices as we journey personally and collectively toward self-awareness and wholeness.
 I have been teaching yoga since 2007, and received my training at White Lotus Foundation (Santa Barbara), one of the first Yoga Teacher Training programs in the country.
-I also completed an Intensive 9-month Yoga Studies program with Ben Vincent on May 2017.
+I also completed an Intensive 9-month Yoga Studies program with Ben Vincent in May 2017.
 In my classes I encourage students of all abilities to practice patience while focusing on proper physical alignment.
+My background is in Child Psychology and I enjoy creating and teaching safe, fun, relational yoga to young and old-er alike.
 We learn to listen to our bodies as our breath guides us at each moment to honor our bodies and allow yoga to assist us on our life journey, finding compassion and joy along the way.

 I carry the belief that our bodies, minds, emotions and spirits are essentially connected and that everything inside and outside of us is related to our well-being.
 This is why I also work as a Natural Health Coach.
-I honor the clients I work with, guiding them toward nutrition and lifestyle choices that support their health goals, which is often easier than they might expect.
-I am passionate about fertility and women’s health, and specialize in digestive disorders, organ and colon cleansing, and dizziness.
+I honor the clients I work with, guiding them toward nutrition and lifestyle choices that support their health goals using yoga, Ayurveda, Traditional Chinese Medicine and Traditional Foods, which is often easier than they might expect.
+I am passionate about fertility and women’s health, and specialize in digestive disorders, organ and colon cleansing, anxiety and dizziness.
 If you would like more information, please connect with me.
 I am excited to share the joy of living a connected life with others as a Yoga Instructor, Health Coacher and Life Lover.

 I grew up in a very large, very close family.
 The oldest of four siblings and one of over 30 cousins, I grew up surrounded by kids, family and community.
 As a child, I was extremely shy and dealt with a lot of anxiety.
 Thus, I understand the pressures kids face, both self-imposed and otherwise.